umasubra/ExcelJsDocumentation/resources/tablecolumn.md

 [Back](#methods)

 ### getDataBodyRange()
-Get Range object associated with the Column's data body.
+Gets the Range object associated with the data portion of the column.

 ```js
 tableColumnObject.getDataBodyRange();